Ochyus/Extra-UNO/README.md

 npm install
 ```

+This will install the dependencies that are needed for the project to run.

 ## Running the game

 To run the game, you can run the following command in the terminal from the project folder.